psicho2000/git-bash/README.md

 2. Remove [credential] section from system config
    * `git config --system -e`
 3. Swap with provided aliases `team`, `priv` or use `push_wiki()`
+4. To change credentials in Windows Credential Manager, open the search box and type "credential manager" (en) or "Anmeldeinformationsverwaltung" (de).

 ## Creating private key authentication (e.g. for .login.sh)
 * On local system